Introductory Courses (Below HIST-UA 100)

 - All 36 points of the history major may be in advanced courses, but 20 of the 36 points (5 classes) must be in advanced courses.

 - Advanced courses examine themes or narrower subjects, usually over shorter periods of time, in greater depth and detail than introductory courses.
-Many of these courses have limited enrollments and require access codes before a student can register for them.
+Many of these courses have limited enrollments.

-Capstone Seminar (course number in the 400 range)
+Capstone Seminar (course number in the 400 range, HIST-UA 4XX)

 - One Capstone Seminar is required for the history major.
-Students must History 101 (HIST-UA 101) and be at least second-semester sophomores to enroll in a Capstone Seminar.
+Students must take the Workshop and be at least second-semester sophomores to enroll in a Capstone Seminar.

 - Seminars are designed to offer students an opportunity to discuss a series of topics or issues around a table in an intimate setting of fewer than twenty students and a faculty director.
 Each student is expected to undertake a research project and make an oral presentation in class about some or all aspects of the project.
 The professor and fellow students critique each other’s work in progress and offer helpful suggestions and insights of their own.